 Before hiking up to the three peaks of Tsing Yi Island, take a look at my Hong Kong solo travel guide and get an overview of HK first.

-Here are a few additional tips for hiking the Tsing Yi trail:
+Here are a few additional tips for hiking the Tsing Yi Peak trail:

-• Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking a bus and minibus to and from the trail.
-It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.
+- Get an Octopus Card, a rechargeable smart card for taking public transportation and use it for taking a bus and minibus to and from the Tsing Yi Peak trail.

-• Download “Hiking Trail HK” app on your smartphone since Google Maps does not show any trails in the southern part of Tsing Yi Island.
-If you want to see exactly where you are hiking, download this app.
+- Download “Hiking Trail HK” app on your smartphone if you want to see all the trail details as Google Maps does not show any trails in the southern part of Tsing Yi Island.
 But if you follow my itinerary, you will have all the info you need.

-• Hike both Tsing Yi Nature Trails and Tsing Yi Peak hiking trail on the same day.
-It is possible to complete both trails in 5 hours.
+- Hike both Tsing Yi Nature Trails and Tsing Yi Peak hiking trail on the same day.
+It is possible to complete both trails in 5 hours or so.

 How to hike Tsing Yi Peak (Tsing Yi Sam Chi Heung)

-For beginners, hike until the end of the trail after the third peak and backtrack the entire way back to Tsing Yi Road West.
+For beginners, hike until the end of the trail after the third peak (right before the dirt path descent) and backtrack the entire way back to Tsing Yi Road West.

 For intermediate hikers, there is a dirt path that descends on the southeast side of Tsing Yi Island.
 Along the way, there are several rocks and viewpoints.
 But make sure you wear proper footwear and have a pair of hiking gloves.